C. Whitman, P. Rivers and students

 The Age of Rembrandt at the Met was crowded, and a bit of a yawn, as it was primarily work from the Met's own collection.
 Though it's always a treat to see Vermeer, and I do like Rembrandt, you just couldn't get close to them for the crowds.
 The new Greek and Roman galleries are very nice, and I'd never gone through the Etruscan gallery before.
 There was an Ab Ex show that was kind of nice to see, though it was primarily from the permanent collection...but after years of looking at them, I've been taking a break for a few years, and I'm pleased to say I was able to look with fresh eyes.
 The Neo Rauch (sp?) show---you know, it was charming in it's way, but kind of slip shod in other ways---and I can't remember it very well now that it's been a week ago.
 But, boy that Merode Altarpiece is probably drowning out those images anyway....

+view) is delicate and I like the sketchiness of it, but I think her face is a bit more angular.
+Gracyn's is like a mug shot!
+We laughed about this, but as a model, she was a bit unwilling to let her personality come through.
+Or perhaps the artist is just limited :-) However, there is a likeness there.
 Oh my, but I do love those Rembrandt soft pastels!
 I have never really worked a lot with pastels, but these will make me change my mind...they are like butter, blending so softly and grabbing the paper beautifully.
 This is a perfect example of how using better and more expensive materials really can make a difference.
 I have always tended toward materials in the mid-price range because I don't want the materials to become so precious I feel inhibited and unwilling to explore.
 But, I think I will invest in more and better pastels in the future.

 The third picture is an oil sketch (about an hour or so) done several months ago, though I just took a slide.